 - Remove cushion extenders, leg supports and other accessories from the seat before installing a child restraint.
 If you use a kick guard accessory, this can remain on the seat. - Any support legs of a child restraint should always be fitted directly to the floor.
-Do not fit support legs to any raised or uneven floor surfaces, footrests or other objects.
-To get enough space, adjust the seat to its rearmost position before installing.
-[1] - Loose objects should not be stored around any support legs of a child restraint. - Any restraining straps of a child restraint should always be secured to designated anchorage points.
+Do not fit support legs to any raised or uneven floor surfaces, footrests or other objects. - Loose objects should not be stored around any support legs of a child restraint. - Any restraining straps of a child restraint should always be secured to designated anchorage points.
 Do not secure restraining straps to seat rails, handles or other parts of the interior. - When installing an adjustable, rearward-facing child restraint, adjust the child restraint according to the child's age.
 Older children should be seated in a more upright position than younger ones.